-In December 2001, the Company adopted its 2001 Stock Option Plan (the 2001 Plan) and in January 2012 adopted its 2012 Equity Incentive Plan (the 2012 Plan, and collectively the Plans).
-The 2001 Plan has no remaining shares available for future grant.
-The 2012 Plan, as amended, provides for the grant of up to 1,564,029 incentive stock options, non-statutory stock options, stock appreciation rights, restricted stock awards, restricted stock unit awards, and other stock awards to eligible recipients.
-Options granted under the Plans generally expire no more than ten years from the date of grant and generally vest and become exercisable over a period not to exceed four years, as determined by the board of directors.
+Options granted under the Company's equity incentive plans generally expire no more than 10 years from the date of grant and generally vest and become exercisable over a period not to exceed four years, as determined by the Company's board of directors.
 Recipients of stock options are eligible to purchase shares of the Company's common stock at an exercise price equal to no less than the estimated fair market value of such stock on the date of grant.